 Benefits of Attic Insulation for Energy Efficiency

 Attic insulation is a key component of an energy-efficient home improvement project.
-By properly insulating your attic, you can reduce heat loss and lower your energy bills.
+Properly insulating your attic can reduce heat loss and lower your energy bills.
 The Department of Energy recommends using specific energy-saving insulation materials that meet the standards set by the International Energy Conservation Code.

-Also, you may qualify for new tax credits for the purchase of insulation, which can help offset the project cost.
-Beginning in 2024, homeowners may be eligible for up to two tax credits for insulation upgrades.
+You may also qualify for new tax credits for the purchase of insulation, which can help offset the project cost.
+Beginning in 2025, homeowners may be eligible for up to two tax credits for insulation upgrades.

 The federal tax credit can cover a percentage of the total cost of new insulation, with a maximum credit available.
 To take advantage of these credits, consult your tax advisor and ensure the insulation meets the requirements.
 You may also qualify for rebates on your energy-efficiency home improvements.